treasure-data/digdag/digdag-docs/src/operators.rst

   td.last_results is a map of column name and a value.
 To access to a single value, you can use ``${td.last_results.my_count}`` syntax.

   * :command:`store_last_results: true`

+:command:`preview: BOOLEAN`
+  Tries to show some query results to confirm the results of a query.

+  * :command:`preview: true`

 :command:`apikey: APIKEY`
   API key.
 You can set this at command line using ``-p td.apikey=$TD_APIKEY`` argument.